 CERN Foundation Awards 2020 Scientific Fellow

 At the 2019 CERN Foundation Annual Meeting, held during the Society for Neuro-Oncology’s Annual Meeting in November, the CERN Foundation announced the latest distinguished scientific fellowship award.
-The CERN Robert Connor Dawes fellowship provides a competitive award for pediatric ependymoma research.
+The CERN and Robert Connor Dawes Scientific Fellowship awarded by the National Brain Tumor Society provides a competitive award for pediatric ependymoma research.